Yoga we teach

 Hatha combines postures (asanas) with conscious breathing and focus to develop strength, flexibility and mental clarity.
-Creating flexibility in the joints and connective tissue, encouraging more ease in the body and an improved flow of prana.
-Focuses on the foundations and the mechanics of the practice with holding poses for longer periods of time.
+Creating flexibility in the joints and connective tissue, encouraging more ease in the body and an improved flow of prana (energy).